Southwark London England About Methodology

 Time Walk

-Bartholomew Street is a mixed commercial and residential street whose Georgian heritage masks a singular purpose: it was created entirely by a hospital to develop its Southwark property.
-After the formation of Great Dover Street, the Governors of St Bartholomew’s decided to develop the remainder of their Southwark property.
-A road was laid out running diagonally from the end of Great Dover Street to the New Kent Road and the ground on either side was granted on building lease to George Davis of Dover Place in the Kent Road and Francis Hoad and John Wadey of Prospect Place, Southwark.
+After the formation of Great Dover Street, the Governors of St. Bartholomew's decided to develop the remainder of their Southwark property.
+A road was laid out running diagonally from the end of Great Dover Street to the New Kent Road and the ground on either side was granted on building lease to local developers.
+The terrace now numbered 1–19 Bartholomew Street was erected in 1818–19 as fifteen third-rate houses, designed for the prosperous middle classes who could afford brick townhouses with semibasements and formal frontages.

 ✦ ✦ ✦